masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/README.md

 *Evaluates vendor delivery metrics and classifies spend into tiers to pinpoint supplier concentration risk.*
 ![SQL Output 3](https://github.com/masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/blob/42ee390ea0030180f6035737d477c3961069ca26/SqlOutput3.png)

 **The question it answers:** Where is our supplier risk concentrated?
 It ranks suppliers by spend and performance, showing which handful carry most of the exposure.
 This tells the program manager which suppliers warrant a second source, a scorecard conversation, or tighter management, the highest-leverage places to reduce risk.

+**My recommendation:** For high-spend suppliers with elevated risk ratings, initiate executive supplier reviews, require recovery plans, evaluate second-source options.

 <br/>